 What do you need to know about THE MERIDA EX powered by SHIMANO STEPS?

 Can I enter on the day?

-Sorry, no. THE EX is pre-entry only and open to just 80 riders in advance.
-Entries are available online here.
+Sorry, no. THE MERIDA EX is pre-entry only and open to just 80 riders in advance.

-THE EX isn’t your usual one-day event.
-It’s a three day, all inclusive mountain bike adventure.
-We’ve created 3 days of incredible mountain biking that you couldn’t otherwise access and limited the numbers to keep it really special.
-We’ll put on evening entertainment, bicycle demos and an Expo area, we’ll feed you, water you and even provide the drinks.
+THE MERIDA EX isn’t your usual one-day event.
+It’s a three day, all-inclusive mountain bike adventure.
+We’ve created three days of incredible mountain biking that you couldn’t otherwise access and limited the numbers to keep it really special.
+We’ll put on evening entertainment, bicycle demos and an Expo area, we’ll feed you, water you and provide all the drinks.
 There’s even an uplift each day to start you off.

 What accommodation is available?

-Camping, meals and drinks (alcoholic and otherwise!) are provided in the entry fee for THE EX.
-Just bring your tent, camper-van or motorhome and you can pitch at the race village.
+Camping, meals and drinks (alcoholic and otherwise!) are provided in the entry fee for THE MERIDA EX.
+Just bring your tent, camper-van or motorhome, and you can pitch at the race village.
 There will be onsite toilets, showers and a comfortable, quiet, sheltered and flat field for you.
 Sorry, there are no hock-ups, but we have lots of charging points for your phone, GPS or eBike battery.

 If you’d prefer a roof over your head, Exmoor has all manner of rental accommodation within easy reach of the site.
-We’d prefer you stay on site and cheers the day’s riding, but that’s your call!
+We’d prefer you to stay onsite and cheers the day’s riding, but that’s your call!

 What is the racing format?

-THE EX is run as an enduro race.
-Each day you will ride a set, way marked route and link together several timed, competition ‘stages’.
+THE MERIDA EX is run as an enduro race.
+Each day you will ride a set, waymarked route and link together several timed, competition ‘stages’.

 The timed stages will be linked together by an un-timed route that includes climbs, descents, singletrack and lots of fun and non-competitive trails.